-The first time that we heard about the Caves were as we were visiting the SAM, the South Australia Museum in Adelaide.
+The first time that we heard about the Caves was as we were visiting the SAM, the South Australia Museum in Adelaide.
 While there, we had seen the Australian megafauna that used to roam this part of the world.
-Extinct marsupials such as Diprotodon, and Zygomaturus trilobus, the scientific names of the giant ancestors of modern-day kangaroos and wombats, that many scientists believe became extinct after the arrival of the early Aboriginal Australian, some 50,000 years ago!
+Extinct marsupials such as Diprotodon, and Zygomaturus trilobus, the scientific names of the giant ancestors of modern-day kangaroos and wombats, many scientists believe became extinct after the arrival of the early Aboriginal Australians, some 50,000 years ago!
 But it was the Thylacoleo Carnifex, the marsupial lion, that captured the curiosity of James.

 James absolutely loves this stuff, and he is like a kid in a candy store whenever we find museums with anything related to natural history.
-So, you should have seen his eyes sparkle with delight when I told him that that the caves where many of these extinct animals were found was directly on our Limestone Coast tour.
+So, you should have seen his eyes sparkle with delight when I told him that the caves where many of these extinct animals were found were directly on our Limestone Coast tour.

 The Naracoorte Caves is actually a very large area and includes many caves such as the Stick-Tomato Cave, the Alexandra Cave, and the Victoria Fossil Cave.
-But we were specifically here to see the famous marsupial lion, so we booked the Victoria Fossil Cave.
+But we were specifically there to see the famous marsupial lion, so we booked the Victoria Fossil Cave.
 James, our guide, told us how 2 explorers in 1969 squeezed through a hole in the rocks and discovered a chamber that was full of fossils of skulls and jaws.
-We marvelled at the stalactites and stalagmites of the caves.
+We marveled at the stalactites and stalagmites of the caves.
 But the highlight was when we arrived at the location where the marsupial lion was found.

 The Victoria Fossil Cave is an active dig site and seeing the fossils lying on the ground was fascinating.

 We were surprised by how beautiful the entire Limestone Coast is.
 The small coastal towns each had something special.
 We loved strolling around, breathing in the fresh sea air, and watching romantic sunsets.
-Our highlights were the coastal town of Robe, and the UNESCO Naracoorte Caves.
+Our highlights were the coastal town of Robe and the UNESCO Naracoorte Caves.